School Superintendents Manage School Closures

-Most schools across the area will close on a second day due to the winter weather.
+Most schools across the area remain closed to the winter weather through Thursday.

 It doesn’t take long for parents and even the kids to get tired of a snow day but the games around the kitchen table are a much better choice than playing them on the playground these days.